 - Kid’s Module / Homeschool;

 But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him. – James 1: 5

-After identifying the sources of stress, lift them all to God and pray for God to help you overcome stress.
-At this point of time, I learned that prayer should not be our last resort when there is nothing else we can do to solve a problem, it should be our fist resort.
+After identifying the sources of stress, lift them all to God and pray for God to help you overcome the fears, worries, stress and anxiety.
+Prayer should not be our last resort when there is nothing else we can do to solve a problem, it should be our fist resort.

 Prayer should be our first action of defense when we are confronted with troubles and challenges.

-I recognize now that even if how much effort I am exerting towards a thing, I will not succeed if I do it without God.
+Even if how much effort I exert towards a thing, I will not succeed if I do it without God.
 My flesh will just be exhausted and I will just get stressed out.

 This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us. – 1 John 5:14